Outdoor Living | Greenwich, CT

 Owner Testimonial: “Sean was incredible to work with.
 He designed a beautiful pool, hardscape, and landscape in our backyard.
 He was thoughtful about tying elements together that complemented our house and yard perfectly.
 Not only did he have his own vision for the design, but he closely listened to our likes and dislikes.
 He was patient, responsive, and cared deeply about the project.
 We would highly recommend working with Sean.” - Dana & Casey C.

-Above: a complete outdoor living space featuring a 25' x 50' pool with integral spa and automatic cover, a patio with lounge areas (or rooms) connected by walkways (or hallways), a custom pergola, kitchen and bar, plantings, and lighting.
-Note the vertical boxwoods in the foreground that frame the entrance while mirroring the pergola columns across the pool.
+Above: The completed outdoor living space including a terraced 25' x 50' luxury pool and spa, patios (rooms) connected by walkways (hallways), a custom pergola, kitchen and bar, plantings, and lighting.
+Note the vertical boxwoods in the foreground that frame one entrance to the pool while mirroring the pergola columns that, in turn, are reflected in the water.

-Above: plantings immediately around the pool are more balanced and symmetrical, whereas plantings further from the pool area are less formal.
-In this manner, plantings function to accentuate built spaces while transitioning them into the landscape.
-Plantings also add color and texture, break up the horizontal monotony of the space, and mitigate the heat island effect.
+Above: Plantings immediately around the pool are more balanced and symmetrical, whereas plantings further from the pool area are less formal.
+In this manner, plantings accentuate built spaces while transitioning them into the landscape.
+Plantings also add color and texture, wick moisture, break up the horizontal monotony of the space, and mitigate the heat island effect.